-Daivame Kaithozham K Kumarakanam Movie Review
+Daivame Kaithozham K Kumarakanam Movie Review: Vintage Jayaram Is Back!

-Daivame Kaithzoham K Kumarakanam, the much anticipated film of Jayaram, directed by none other than popular actor Salim Kumar has hit the theatres today (January 12, 2018).
+Daivame Kaithozham K Kumarakanam, the much anticipated film of Jayaram, directed by none other than popular actor Salim Kumar, has hit the theatres today (January 12, 2018).
 Daivame Kaithozham K Kumarakanam has been tagged as an entertainer giving due importance to Fun, Family and Fantasy.

 Plot

-The story of Daivame Kaithozham K Kumarakanam takes us through the life of a middle-aged man named Krishna Kumar, who lives with his wife Nirmala and other family members.
-Like any family, here too the husband and wife have their own share of problems.
-The film also has some fantasy elements with the entrance of two unexpected members into the village in which the story is set.
+The story of Daivame Kaithozham K Kumarakanam is set in a village, where Krishna Kumar and his wife Nirmala reside.
+Krishna Kumar, who is a village extension officer, has a laid back attitude and he delegates all tasks to his wife.
+One day, the God and his assistant pay a visit to his house and what happens has been narrated in an interesting manner in Daivame Kaithozham K Kumarakanam.

-Meet the cast & crew members of Daivame Kaithozham K Kumarakanam..
+Let's see how the cast and crew members of Daivame Kaithozham K Kumarakanam have fared for the movie..

 Jayaram As Krishna Kumar